upspin/upspin/doc/server_setup_ubuntu.md

 ## Create a user for `upspinserver`

-The following commands must be executed on the server as the super user, `root`.
+The following commands must be executed on the server as the super user, `root`, perhaps via `sudo sh`.

 Create a Unix account named `upspin`.
 For the password, use a secure password generator to create a long, unguessable